Teenage girl wins battle to have body frozen

-- The Cryonics Institute in Michigan says it received the body of a girl from London

-London (CNN)A British teenager who died of cancer has been cryogenically frozen in the United States after winning a court case before her death.

-The girl -- who can't be identified and is referred to only as 'JS' -- suffered from a rare form of cancer and expressed a hope to be brought back to life and cured in the future.
+The girl -- who can't be identified and is referred to only as "JS" -- suffered from a rare form of cancer and expressed a hope to be brought back to life and cured in the future.

-She died on October 17 but details of the case were not allowed to be made public until now.

-In his judgment, obtained by CNN, Mr Justice Peter Jackson said the girl had expressed her desire to be cryogenically frozen.
+In his judgment, obtained by CNN, Mr. Justice Peter Jackson said the girl had expressed her desire to be cryogenically frozen.

 She wrote: "I have been asked to explain why I want this unusual thing done.
 I'm only 14 years old and I don't want to die, but I know I am going to.
 I think being cryo-preserved gives me a chance to be cured and woken up, even in hundreds of years' time.
 I don't want to be buried underground.